 The following illustration shows JSON input and output over HTTP Post:

-You can make REST calls directly to the AIS Server without using the JDE ADF Framework APIs.
+You can make REST calls directly to the AIS Server without using the JDE Mobile Framework APIs.
 Use a REST service testing tool to call AIS services directly by sending JSON text to the URL for the service.
 All services are accessed using URLs with this format:

 http://<aisserver>:port/jderest/<uri>, where uri is the path to the various types of services such as formservice, file, defaultconfig, and poservice.
+For a list of all services that are available on the AIS Server, see Working with the EnterpriseOne REST Services Interface in this guide.